Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

-Why does my chest hurt during ovulation?
+Why do my breasts hurt during ovulation?

 What is progesterone responsible for?

-Why does my chest hurt after ovulation?
+Why do my breasts hurt after ovulation?

-Why does my chest hurt before ovulation?
+Why do my breasts hurt before ovulation?

-After ovulation has occurred, soreness in the area of \u200b\u200bthe mammary glands persists, but it is dull, aching in nature, causing discomfort.
-If there is an increase in pain against the background of pain in the abdomen, the likelihood of pregnancy is high.
+After ovulation has occurred, pain in the area of the mammary glands persists, but it has a dull, aching character that causes discomfort.
+If there is an increase in pain against the background of soreness in the abdominal area, there is a high probability of pregnancy.

-As soon as fertilization has occurred, the probability of which remains high for the first 48 hours after ovulation has occurred, the egg is implanted in the endometrium - the mucous layer at the bottom of the uterus.
+As soon as fertilization has occurred, the probability of which remains high for the first 48 hours after ovulation has occurred, the egg is implanted into the endometrium - the mucous layer at the bottom of the uterus.
 This process may be accompanied not only by pain, but also by bloody discharge from the vagina.

-• drawing pains in the mammary gland;
+• nagging pain in the mammary gland;

 • increased sensitivity of the nipples;